-All zones met target values for arsenic and cadmium but some zones exceeded target values for nickel and benzo[a]pyrene.
+All zones met target values for arsenic, cadmium and nickel but some zones exceeded the target value for benzo[a]pyrene.
 The results of the air quality assessment for arsenic (As), cadmium (Cd), nickel (Ni) and benzo[a]pyrene (B[a]P) for each zone are summarised in Table 4-7.